bordonj/pizzaParlor/README.md

 ## Description

-This is a web application where a user can choose one or more individual toppings (cheese, pizza, artichoke, anchovy, etc.) and a size to order a pizza and see the final cost.
+This is a web application where a user can order a pizza, or multiples pizzas.
+They first have to select a size, and if wanted, can order a topping (or multiple toppings).
+A preview of their order is displayed on the lower right corner, and the total price of their order is displayed above the preview.
+After adding any orders to cart, the user may delete unwanted orders.
+To proceed with the order submission, the user will need to have added order to their cart first..
+If the user is satisfied with their order, they can then 'submit' their order to view a 'receipt' showing their total order and final price.

 ## Setup/Installation Requirements